 San Fran, Seattle

-Depending on flight schedules, certain U.S. cities may require a departure one day prior to the listed schedule above, with an overnight stay in Dubai (provided on a complimentary basis).
+Depending on flight schedules, certain U.S. cities may require a departure one day prior to the listed schedule above.

 Victoria Falls Hotel, Victoria Falls / Days 4-7 / Deluxe